zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\bm{E_i}(\bm{r}, \omega) = \bm{E_0}(\bm{n_i}, \omega) e^{i k(\omega) (\bm{r} \cdot \bm{n_i})}.
 $$

 Given the definitions of the incident and the scattered fields, we can determine whether their interaction produces any observable interference effects.
 We can utilize the same method employed in Sec.
-16; in particular, let us consider the scattered fields of two randomly distributed dipoles \\(j\\) and \\(k\\), and repurpose Eqn.
+16; in particular, let us consider the scattered fields of two dipoles \\(j\\) and \\(k\\), and repurpose Eqn.
 16.17 and 16.22 of the time-averaged Poynting vector

 $$ \tag{20.5}
 \begin{aligned}